zach-delong/S3G/README.md

 ## Contributing

 Right now, I am not taking contributions for this project.
-That may change at sosme point in the future, but as of right now, I do not have time to fully maintain this project as a collaborative work.
+That may change at some point in the future, but as of right now, I do not have time to fully maintain this project as a collaborative work.

 That said, you are welcome to fork the project and use it but it is currently